ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 |:--:|
 | *The process.* |

 A recurring developer vote is hosted to determine if the Stable Modding Version should be updated and, if so, to which version.
 Longterm Mod development is then focused on said version, allowing the version to mature.
-Users would need to be verified before being able to vote, to ensure that the COLTs vote remains developer focused.

 ## Benefits
 ### For Mod Developers